nicho7684/nicho7684/README.md

 - 🔧 planning on Setting up a homelab with Proxmox and self-hosted services
 - 📡 Practicing network design — subnetting, router configuration, IP addressing
-- 🛠️ Polishing my Hyprland/Niri rice on Archlinux and dotfiles
 - 📱 Validating app and web development

 ### Pinned projects (comming soon)

-Check out the pinned repositories below for my best work — including a Java OOP payroll system, my Arch Linux dotfiles, and ongoing networking labs.
+Check out the pinned repositories below for my best work  including a Java OOP payroll system, my Arch Linux dotfiles, and ongoing networking labs, and many more.

 ---